raigl/WWI-vecIF/ReadMe.md

 Several other oscilloscopes have a Z option, but often require at least 20V to blank the trace.
-For this cases, the tap board has provisions for a voltage converter and corresponding output amplifier.
+For this cases, a variant of the tap board has provisions for a voltage converter and corresponding output amplifier.
-Sometimes (e.g. Hameg) are designed for blanking small parts of the trace only, as internally a diode clamps the coupling capacitor output.
+Some (e.g. Hameg) are designed for blanking small parts of the trace only by a diode clamp for the coupling capacitor;
+this diode has to be removed or reversed, otherwise the blanking would not work.

 A Hameg HM512 was succesfully modified by reversing the diode and also adding internally a small amplifier to obtain larger voltage swing from the Z-input.

 ## I²C Bus

-The interface board has a connected to access the Rapi's (second) I²C bus, shifted to 5V operation.
+The interface board has a connection to access the Rapi's (second) I²C bus, shifted to 5V operation.

 With upto eight PCF8574, each can drive 8 swiches and lamps.